Unit 2: Authorizations

 5.2 Home Health Authorization Submissions (DE, PA, and WV Only)

-Participating home health care providers in Delaware, Pennsylvania and West Virginia must use the home health care authorization request submission process through Availity®, Highmark's provider portal.
+Participating home health care providers in Delaware, Pennsylvania, and West Virginia must use the home health care authorization request submission process through Availity®, Highmark's provider portal.
 This process is applicable for all commercial and Medicare Advantage products.

 Requirements